-Development Type Proposal Sought Residential, Business (BIDS), Retail, Development that will involve a net increase in the number of dwellings or floorspace on the development site, within the town centres of Windsor and Maidenhead, as defined on the Borough Local Plan Proposals Map, and adjoining areas. additional dwelling or increase in floorspace towards meeting the cost of
+Development Type Proposal Sought Residential, Business (BIDS), Retail, Development that will involve a net increase in the number of dwellings or floorspace on the development site, within the town centres of Windsor and Maidenhead, as defined on the Borough Local Plan Proposals Map, and adjoining areas.
+A contribution per additional dwelling or increase in floorspace towards meeting the cost of projects identified by the Borough Council.